-While this can be enough to give you a headache, or at least make tending to your lawn a pretty miserable experience, protecting yourself may be as simple as wearing a pair of protective safety headphones built for outdoor use.
+While this can be enough to give you a headache, or at least make tending to your lawn a pretty miserable experience, protecting yourself could be as simple as wearing a pair of protective safety headphones built for outdoor use.

 The bigger issue might be keeping peace with your neighbors.
 If you live near other families, then you might want to keep noise pollution at a minimum and opting for quieter garden machinery.

 Protecting your hearing isn’t the only safety concern you’ll need to deal with.